If you’re acquiring or redesigning a rental property, use research trends and track evolving societal demands to drive optimal net operating income.

 2. Your Budget

 You can’t buy a rental property without first figuring out your home-buying budget.
-Speak to trusted mortgage broker.
+Speak to a trusted mortgage broker.
 You’re better off crunching numbers, first.
 Pre-Approvals are highly recommended before you start visiting open homes.

 In that way, you can figure out how much money is left over from month to month — you’ll want to have some carrying costs on-hand in case you don’t have tenants locked down for any period.